Employee satisfaction surveys: What are they, best practices and sample questions

 If you follow these recommendations, it is much less likely that your survey questions will confuse or frustrate your respondents, and your data are more likely to be valid and reliable.

-Here are some examples from Qualtrics Employee Engagement items, organized by category.
+Here are some examples from Qualtrics Employee Experience items, organized by category.
 These categories of items have been shown to be core drivers of engagement:

 ● The people I work with cooperate to get the job done